Notes & Resources

 3. I really liked Becker-Becker-Schwarz & Timo Weigand's notes, especially for superstrings and M-theory.

-4. The amazing String Theory Wiki contains plently reviews, resources, conferences, etc. 200% worth checking!!!
+4. The amazing String Theory Wiki contains plently reviews, resources, conferences, etc.

 Solitons, Instantons, Twistor Theory